Jojo-armani/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12=Create a script that prints all possible combinations of two letters, except o 13= Write a script that prints a number with two decimal places, followed by a new line.
 14= Decimal to Hexadecimal
+15= Write a script that reverse its input.